jackyhuynh/DataTidy/README.md

 ## Introduction

-Data Mining using Python is a set of lesson that introduce to Data Mining using Python:
+Data Mining using Python is a set of lesson that introduce to Data Mining using Python.
+This is the first serial which includes:
 - Data Types
 - Data Operations